Nedajist/GDIM32-Final/README.md

 Another minor contribution I made to the final version was the respawn button.
 I barely touched visual studio during the back half of the project, due to the fact that I was tasked with finishing the level, however I did add in a call to the Respawn() method whenever R is pressed.
 This isn’t impressive, just something I happened to add in.

-#### Peer Reviews
-Marcelo

-Contributions: 3

-Perseverance: 3

-Communication: 3

-Marcelo put a lot of effort into creating the dialogue system throughout the development process.
-While implementing the NPC interaction was a very difficult process, he was able to get it done and work properly.
-He worked primarily within the scripts, focusing on using polymorphism to implement NPC behaviours.
-His perseverance was also a notable element of his contributions, due to the fact that he struggled a lot working out the bugs of the dialogue system.
-He reached out for help and worked late in the night to not let the team down.
-Lastly his communication was on point too.
-He showed up to every team meeting, and checked in to make sure that his work in visual studio reflected the artistic vision of In Too Deep.

-Kai

-Contributions: 3

-Perseverance: 3

-Communication: 3

-Kai contribution wise proved to me that this man is already industry ready.
-He implemented so many cool and unique features at such a rapid pace, making it clear that he was passionate about the development process.
-His skill was a huge help and made In Too Deep a genuinely fun experience.
-He added in many unique mechanics such as the caffeine, added in cool jump sound effects, crazy particles, etc. This bleeds into his perseverance as well, as he puts a ton of effort constantly into improving the experience.
-He absolutely went above and beyond with the features he added.
-As for communication, Kai was not only a major contributor for his commits, but also as a teacher for Marcelo and I. He helped me deal with my strange GitHub situation, and he helped Marcelo in creating the dialogue system.
-Overall if there was anyone deserving of a perfect score it is absolutely Kai.

-Me (Nathan)

-Contributions: 1

-Perseverance: 2

-Communication: 2

-While I definitely made contributions to the project, overall most of my work came within the scene itself, rather than through visual studio.
-While I attempted to help with code and technical elements of the project, I don’t think I did enough to stand out in this area.
-Both Marcelo and Kai felt that they were able to handle their own tasks without much help from me, however I think that I could have contributed in other areas by adding new mechanics that wouldn’t necessarily interfere with what Kai and Marcelo were working on.
-As for perseverance, I feel as though I was decent in this area.
-There was never a task I was delegated that I failed to complete, but again I didn’t go above and beyond as I would have wanted to.
-And lastly, for communication, I think I was satisfactory as I did continuously check in with my team regarding the artistic vision of In Too Deep, however I did miss one meeting we had scheduled on our own due to the fact that I had a shift at my job that time.
-Overall I don’t think I provided as much support as I could have, and while I can accredit a lot of that to the fact that I had my GitHub account banned multiple times during the development process, I feel as though I should have done a better job taking initiative.

 ### Marcelo Tolosa